 To flash a system image, your device will need to be unlocked.
 Nexus devices allow you to unlock their bootloader with a single command.
 If you’ve already unlocked your device to root it or install a custom ROM, you can skip this part.
 If you haven’t yet, you should be warned the unlocking your device will wipe its data, as if you had performed a factory reset.

-Download the System Image
+Step Three: Download the System Image

 Visit Google’s Factory Images for Nexus Devices page and download the appropriate image for your device.
 Note that you’ll need the image for your specific hardware.
 For example, there are separate images for the Nexus 7 (2013) with Wi-Fi only and for the Nexus 7 (2013) with cellular data.
+Make sure you download the right one.

-Decide Whether to Wipe Your Data
+Step Four: Decide Whether to Wipe Your Data

 Flashing the system image in the normal way will wipe your device, essentially performing a factory reset.
 You can try to update without wiping your device, although you may encounter problems.
 However, this process should work fine when going from one Android version to the next version.